 Bernheim studied with Gary Magby at the Lausanne Conservatory, in masterclasses with Giacomo Aragall and at the Accademia Verdiana Carlo Bergonzi, Busseto.
-He was a member of the ensemble of Zürich Opera House 2010–15, and has since sung such roles for the company as Rodolfo, Alfredo Germont, Tebaldo (I Capuleti e i Montecchi), Cassio (Otello) and Narraboth (Salome).
-Engagements elsewhere include Rodolfo and Flamand (Capriccio) for Paris Opéra, Alfredo and Italian Tenor (Der Rosenkavalier) for La Scala, Milan, Cassio and Nicias (Thaïs) for Salzburg Festival, Roméo (Roméo et Juliette) for Dutch National Opera, Lensky (Eugene Onegin) and Alfredo (La traviata) for Deutsche Oper Berlin, Alfredo for Berlin State Opera, Nemorino (L’elisir d’amore) for Vienna State Opera, Rodolfo, Tamino (Die Zauberflöte) and Erik (Der fliegende Holländer) for Semperoper Dresden, Laërte (Hamlet) for Opéra de Lausanne and Faust for Lyric Opera of Chicago and Latvian National Opera.
+He was a member of the ensemble of Zürich Opera House 2010–15, and has since sung such roles for the company as Rodolfo, Alfredo Germont and Tebaldo (I Capuleti e i Montecchi).
+Engagements elsewhere include Rodolfo and Flamand (Capriccio) for Paris Opéra, Alfredo and Italian Tenor (Der Rosenkavalier) for La Scala, Milan, Piquillo (La Périchole) and Cassio (Otello) for Salzburg Festival, Roméo (Roméo et Juliette) for Dutch National Opera, Lensky (Eugene Onegin) and Alfredo (La traviata) for Deutsche Oper Berlin, Alfredo for Berlin State Opera, Nemorino (L’elisir d’amore), Tamion and Rodolfo for Vienna State Opera and Faust for Lyric Opera of Chicago and Latvian National Opera.